Originally published in The Declaration October 2016

 Trent: It changes.

 Shovels & Rope is clearly a project that’s very personal to the two of you.
-Have there ever been times you considered bringing other people on, or times there were things you wanted to do with it that the two of you couldn’t do yourselves?
+Have there ever been times you considered bringing other people on, or times there were things you wanted to do that the two of you couldn’t do yourselves?

-And what’s been the most interesting thing to come out of that?
+What’s been the most interesting thing to come out of that?

 What’s the secret to great songwriting collaboration?